-National Adoption Day is an opportunity for our nation to come alongside these kids and raise them up.
+National Adoption Day is an opportunity for our nation to come alongside these kids and raise them.
 We should be wrapping our arms around them, inviting them to our dinner tables to listen to their stories and share our love for them.
 A child’s history shouldn’t define her future.
 We are these kids’ present tense.
-It is up to all those with a spare bed and a little left over from dinner to open their homes and say, “I have not forgotten you.”
-In order to build a better future, we must tackle the orphan crisis head-on.
+It is up to all those with a spare bed and a little leftover from dinner to open their homes and say, “I have not forgotten you.”
+To build a better future, we must tackle the orphan crisis head-on.
 National Adoption Day exists to stir people out of their comfort zones.
 It exists to put our selfish tendencies aside to recognize the more important things happening.
 100,000 kids will go to sleep tonight without a family.
 How can we sit idly by knowing this statistic exists for our country alone?

 A child’s history shouldn’t define her future.
 We are these kids’ present tense.

 National Adoption Day falls on the Saturday before Thanksgiving.
 What an appropriate time of year to celebrate adoption and advocate for these kids!
 If you’re looking to do something on this special day, consider how you might be able to share your blessings and what you’re thankful for with a child that misses their family during the holiday season.
 A family isn’t defined by blood relation, rather it is defined by selfless love and service.
 What an amazing opportunity we have to practice selflessness during one of the most selfish times of the year.